YabuHospital/CHULIP-VOICES/README.md

 # CHULIPVOICES
-all of the voice clips from chulip!
+all of the voice clips from chulip! this is a work in progress, not every character is on here yet.